Viscoelasticity: Maxwell model

 Under this model, if the material is put under a constant strain, the stresses gradually relax.
 When a material is put under a constant stress, the strain has two components.
 First, an elastic component occurs instantaneously, corresponding to the spring, and relaxes immediately upon release of the stress.
 The second is a viscous component that grows with time as long as the stress is applied.
 The Maxwell model predicts that stress decays exponentially with time, which is accurate for most polymers.
 One limitation of this model is that it does not predict creep accurately.
-The Maxwell model for creep or constant-stress conditions postulates that strain will increase linearly with time.
+The Maxwell model for creep or constant-stress conditions postulates that strain increases linearly with time.
 However, polymers for the most part show the strain rate to be decreasing with time.

 This model can be applied to soft solids: thermoplastic polymers in the vicinity of their melting temperature, fresh concrete (neglecting its aging), and numerous metals at a temperature close to their melting point.